George Richard WilkesPhotographer Male Fort Walton Beach, Florida, US

 - If a model has a really great face, there's a market for lipstick, hair-care, etc., product modeling.
 I imagine New York, Los Angeles, would be the chief geographical areas for this.

 - If a model has a really good, or just a pretty good, face but a really boffo body, but isn't especially tall, then “glamour” work is something that's sellable BY photographers, I believe, on some level – thus, payable TO models by photographers.
-Honestly, I don't think clothed pictures of non-celebrities (unless part of a news or human-interest story) are generally very sellable (as on a website), so that leaves, of course, topless and nude shots.
+Honestly, I don't think completely non-revealing pictures of non-celebrities (unless part of a news or human-interest story) are generally very sellable, so that mostly leaves, of course, topless and nude shots.
 Of course, there's the magazine Maxim, which, per my last viewing of it, doesn't show much – but are they mainly featuring celebrities?
 Well, at least there's SOME market for clothed, if scantily clothed, women.

-By the way, some of the “can't do's” aren't necessarily accurate: I knew a woman who did some runway thing for maybe a charity fashion event – and, though only 5' 1”-to -5' 2” or thereabouts, did some little dance or performance on the runway that got a big, positive audience reaction – so, what are the limitations, really?
+By the way, some of the widely promulgated “can't do's” regarding modeling success aren't necessarily accurate.
+To illustrate: I knew a woman who did some runway thing for maybe a charity fashion event – and, though only 5' 1”-to -5' 2” or thereabouts, did some little dance or performance on the runway that got a big, positive audience reaction – so, what are the limitations, really?

-Anyway, I do want to take some clothed shots this year, even though they may never really make me any money.
-Maybe we can do TF.
-I actually DO have love for photography!
+As for myself: I DO have love for photography!
 It doesn't have to entirely be about making money, but I don't want it to be all about SPENDING money, either! :)

 (End of November 22, 2014 comments.)